giorgiop/nips15workshop/CFP.md

 - Privacy aspects of data protection
 - Innovative methods and perspective on collection, aggregation, obfuscation and release of data
 - Social and legal implications and open problems
-- Application demos (paper + code for running it as live demo)
+- Application demos (paper + code to run as live demo)

 ### Submission instructions